ARCHER2-HPC/archer2-website/_posts/2024-09-11-newsletter.md

 A full description of the Capability Days, including example job submission scripts can be found in the ARCHER2 Documentation at:
 [ARCHER2 Capability Days](https://docs.archer2.ac.uk/user-guide/scheduler/#capability-days)

+During Capability Days a significantly reduced number of nodes are available for standard ARCHER2 jobs so users should expect to experience longer than usual wait times and reduced throughput.

 ## UKRI are advertising for new members of the ARCHER2 User Advisory Group